golingon/lingon/docs/comparison.md

 - The community is small.
 - The support for Terraform is not there (yet).

+Also, on the CUE website, there is a great [comparison with other configuration languages](https://cuelang.org/docs/usecases/configuration/#inheritance-based-configuration-languages).

-## CDKTF and CDK8s
+## CDTK and CDK8s

-The developer experience for Go is not great and introduces [jsii](https://github.com/aws/jsii) which was a big turn-off for us as it needs NodeJS.
+With [CDKTF](https://developer.hashicorp.com/terraform/cdktf) and [CDK8s](https://cdk8s.io/), the developer experience for Go is not great and introduces [jsii](https://github.com/aws/jsii) which was a big turn-off for us as it needs NodeJS.

 Additionally, and much like Pulumi and AWS CDK, infrastructure is not defined declaratively,